 Master of Forestry Curriculum

 Many of the classes you need to satisfy Society of American Foresters national accreditation standards are only offered once each year.
 It is critical to take your classes in the specified order.
 If your background includes classes in one or more of the courses outlined in the curriculum, work with the Program Director to determine another course that meets the accreditation standards.
-The course listing and program requirements will change slightly starting in academic year 2018–19 to continue to meet SAF accreditation standards.
+The course listing and program requirements meet SAF accreditation standards.

-The first fall semester classes include fundamental forest biology, ecology, and field skills in plant identification, orienteering, and forest inventory:
+The first fall semester classes include fundamental forest biology, ecology, and field skills in plant identification, orienteering, GIS use, and forest inventory:

 Spring semester topics include collecting, managing, presenting, and analyzing information that helps make forest management decisions using more advanced tools and problem-solving skills.
 These classes are a framework for analyzing ecological, social, and financial implications of forest management decisions:

-Although students in the Master of Forestry program sign up for only one 8-credit class, FW5700 Graduate Field Forestry, it covers a wide range of topics, including:
+Although students in the Master of Forestry program only register for 2 courses this semester, FW5700 Graduate Field Forestry covers a wide range of topics, including:

 - Silviculture—the management approaches foresters use to regenerate and grow productive forests